 Senior and Middle Leaders work closely with Class Teachers and Multi-Agency Teams to review Curriculum Access, PLGs, Behaviour and Attendance Data, Annual Review Meeting documentation, Careers/Work Experience information and internal data sources from Insight.
 We constantly evaluate the effect our curriculum has on the progress of our pupils and their access to further education and employment opportunities.
 This is under constant review as we fine-tune and trial new delivery initiatives.

 Medium term plans are tailored to the needs of each specific class, adapting the learning areas and opportunities to their needs and level of learning.
 Daily planning supports the point of learning of individual pupils and is very adaptable to changes to support pupil’s point of learning and changing experiences.

 Weekly class team meetings allows staff to share information and to think through adaptions to learning opportunities.

 The Teaching Teams have a thorough understanding of each child’s point of learning; their interests, strengths and barriers, developmental stage and learning level.
 Each of these areas are used to effectively plan for a range of learning intentions for each pupil which are personalised to that pupils point of learning across the Curriculum.
 These are used across the day by a range of professionals giving continuity, contextualisation, therefore giving breadth of approach and supporting pupils to achieve deep learning.

-Continuity is ensured through the use of the personal learning intentions and celebrated through Evidence for Learning, this capture key achievements which develop into a record of learning for pupils from Early years to the Year 14, showing progress from entry to when the learner leaves Woodlands.
-We meet regularly with families, to incorporate the ‘individual pupil’ into the plans for their learning.
+Continuity is ensured through the use of the personal learning intentions and celebrated through Evidence for Learning.
+This captures key achievements which develop into a record of learning for pupils from Early years to Year 14, showing progress from entry to when the learner leaves Woodlands.
+We meet regularly with families, to incorporate the ‘individual student’ into the plans for their learning.